chihemek/cors-test-proxy/README.md

 ..........................................
 ```

-In this example, we are testing against a cluster of microservices that are deployed as Docker images.
-By adding additional router logic, cors-test-proxy can stand in for the API gateway used in production.
-The proxy is built as a Docker image so everything can be managed with Docker Compose.
+In this example, we are testing against a cluster of microservices.
+By adding additional routing logic, `cors-test-proxy` can direct requests to more than one server.
+This mimics an API gateway that would be used in production.

+`cors-test-proxy` can also be built into a Docker container, as shown below.

 `proxy.js`:
 ```javascript